top of page

 PROTECTION AGAINST THERMAL HAZARDS OF AN ELECTRICARC FLASH

-IEC 61482-2 is the European standard for the thermal hazards of an arc flash.
-This standard includes requirements for material testing and additional information for garments constructed from compliant materials.
+IEC 61482-2 is the European garment standard thermal hazards of an ARC flash.
+The standard includes requirements for material testing and additional information for garments constructed from the compliant materials.

-Garments certified to this standard are defined as complex design and are subject to annual audits under Article 11 of the PPE Directive.
+Garments certified to this standard are defined as category III are subject to annual audits under Article 11 of the PPE Directive.

 IEC 61482-2